suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

-## Parameter Reference for kubrix-installer-secret
+## Parameter Reference for kubrix-installer-secrets

-Summary of all configuration options via the `kubrix-installer-secret`:
+Summary of all configuration options via the `kubrix-installer-secrets`:

 | Key | Type | Required when | Default | Allowed Values | Purpose / Notes
 ---|---|---|---|---|---|